unicode-org/icu4x/ffi/diplomat/wasm/docs/fixed_decimal_ffi.rst

         Multiply the :js:class:`ICU4XFixedDecimal` by a given power of ten.
         See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/decimal/struct.FixedDecimal.html#method.multiply_pow10>`__ for more information.

-    .. js:function:: negate()

-        Invert the sign of the :js:class:`ICU4XFixedDecimal`.
-        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/decimal/struct.FixedDecimal.html#method.negate>`__ for more information.

     .. js:function:: pad_left(position)

         Zero-pad the :js:class:`ICU4XFixedDecimal` on the left to a particular position